Anil Kashyap: Research

 on the history of the Japanese financial system—one of the first papers on the Japanese banking crisis, and winner of the 45th Nikkei Prize for Excellent Books in Economic Science.
 Later, with Ricardo Caballero, they popularized the idea that the ongoing financial problems were creating "zombie firms.".
 Their notion of a zombie is a firm that was insolvent or virtually so, but was protected from bankruptcy because their banks were hesitant to foreclose upon them for fear of having to recognize the losses.
 These weak banks would engage in sham loan restructurings to present the appearance that the firms were viable, hoping that the firms might eventually recover.
-Caballero, Hoshi and Kashyap find that the presence of the zombie firms contributed to the slow growth in Japan after its acute financial crisis in 1997.
+Caballero, Hoshi and Kashyap find that the presence of the zombie firms contributed to the slow growth in Japan after the 1997 Asian financial crisis.

 Just after finishing graduate school, Kashyap and Jeremy Stein began a long collaboration that examined the role of banks in transmission of monetary policy.
 They explored whether central bank open-market operations have special effects because the central bank's counterparties were banks who require central bank reserves to operate.
 In traditional analyses, monetary operations that change reserves matter because they affect the amount of deposits that banks can offer and because deposits are a form of money, this changes the volume of transactions in the economy.
 Kashyap and Stein noted that reserve changes also have implications for the other side of the banks’ balance sheet.
 They investigated whether the expansion in loans that comes when bank reserves increase, which they dubbed the “bank lending channel,” had a separate effect on the economy.
 They first tested this conjecture using aggregate U.S. data in a paper with David Wilcox and found that when the Federal Reserve tightened policy, bank lending fell and the lending reduction caused a drop in spending.
 Subsequently, Kashyap and Stein used bank level data to show that lending by banks that were more dependent on central bank funding was more responsive to central bank policy.